Inserting one edge into a simple drawing is hard: Inserting one edge into a pseudocircular drawing is still hard

 \section{Inserting one edge into a pseudocircular drawing is still hard}

 In this section, we show that the simple drawings produced by our reduction are actually pseudocircular.
 Hence we obtain the following corollary.

 \begin{restatable}{corollary}{corpseudocircle} Given a pseudocircular drawing $ D(G) $ of a graph $ G = (V,E) $ and an edge $ uv $ of $\overline{G}$, it is \NP-complete to decide whether $ uv $ can be inserted into~$ D(G) $, even if an arrangement of pseudocircles extending the drawing of the edges in $ D(G) $ is provided. \end{restatable} \begin{proof} Let $ D $ be a drawing produced by our reduction from \TSAT.
 We divide the edges that correspond to literals of the input \TSAT-formula into the \emph{blue edges} and the \emph{purple edges}.
 The former correspond to positive literals and the latter to negative ones.
-For each clause gadget we find one edge; we call all these edges the \emph{black edges}.
 Furthermore, we call the edges corresponding to constant \texttt{false} values the \emph{orange edges} and the four edges $ r_1 $, $ r_2 $, $ \ell_1 $, and $ \ell_2 $ the \emph{red edges}.
+For each clause gadget we find one edge that is not corresponding to a literal or constant \texttt{false} value; we call all these edges the \emph{black edges}.
 Finally, we call the edges in the subdrawing $ \snail $ in $ D $ the \emph{green edges}.

 To complete $ D $ into an arrangement of pseudocircles we have to close every blue, purple, black, orange, red, and green edge by a corresponding \emph{extension}.
 For the six green edges this can be done as shown in \figurename~\ref{fig:pskyncl}.
 The orange and red edges are partitioned into two groups.
 The first one contains $r_1$, $r_2$ and the orange edges corresponding to \texttt{false} values in clauses of Type~(i).
-Thus, the second one contains $\ell_1$, $\ell_2$ and the orange edges corresponding to \texttt{false} values in clauses of Type~(iv).
+The second one contains $\ell_1$, $\ell_2$ and the orange edges corresponding to \texttt{false} values in clauses of Type~(iv).
 Inside the region $R$, for both groups the red and the orange extensions are drawn as parallel, pairwise non-intersecting curves between their endpoints in $ R $ and the boundary of the region $ A_2 $; see \figurename~\ref{fig:psstructure}.
 Additionally, also inside $ R $, for each group the extensions of the two red edges cross all the orange edges in the group.
 Moreover, the clause gadgets are essentially placed between the red extensions.
-Inside the region $ A_2 $, for each group the extensions of the two red edges cross and the orange extensions cross the red ones; see again \figurename~\ref{fig:psstructure}.
+Inside the region~$ A_2 $, for each group the extensions of the two red edges cross and the orange extensions cross the red ones; see again \figurename~\ref{fig:psstructure}.